Noovolari/leapp/docs/tutorials/aws/iam_chained_role/setup_in_leapp.md

 - **Session Alias:** choose a unique name suitable to recognize the Access Method.
 - **Region**: the region to start this credential set into once the section is active.
 You can always add a default one from option panel
 - **Role ARN**: Write the role ARN of the chained role you want to assume inside your AWS Account.
+- **Role Session Name**: Optional Role Session Name to apply to the chained session.
+Defaults to `assumed-from-leapp`
 - **Assumer Session**: any eligible session that you can use to start your chained session.

 Finally press **Save**.